Solved case

 2014 Villa Somalia Attack

 On 21 February 2014, militants from the armed group Al-Shabaab carried out a surprise assault on Villa Somalia, the presidential palace compound in Mogadishu that serves as the residence and office of the Somali president and the speaker of parliament.
-According to Wikipedia's account of the incident, the attack involved nine militants traveling in three vehicles who were dressed in guard uniforms and red berets matching those worn by palace security personnel, allowing them to talk their way through the outer security perimeter.
+The attack involved nine militants traveling in three vehicles who were dressed in guard uniforms and red berets matching those worn by palace security personnel, allowing them to talk their way through the outer security perimeter.

 Once inside the outer perimeter, one of the vehicles — rigged with a suicide bomb — was detonated at the compound gate, blasting an entryway into the palace grounds.
 Two suicide bombers were killed in this initial blast.
 The remaining seven militants dismounted from their vehicles and engaged in an intensive shootout with palace guards.
 A senior official cited in the account stated that all of the militants ultimately died, some by detonating explosives on themselves and others from gunfire during the exchange.